microchip-pic-avr-examples/pic18f56q71-morse-code-mplab-mcc/README.md

 - Letter Break
 - Word Break

 For both simplicity and efficency, the state machine for the transmitter only is called when the transmitter state *could* change, as shown in the picture below, in red.
 Timer 2 is set up as a one-shot timer, with the period set by the state machine before starting.
+The output is assigned to both the LED and to a bit of the Signal Routing (SR) port peripheral.

 ![TX Call Diagram](./images/txCallDiagram.png)